StevenMassaro/cups-hp-docker/README.md

 ## Motivation
 I have an HP LaserJet 1018 printer, and wanted it to be automatically configured on my server to run inside CUPS, so that I could wireless print from my laptop to my Linux server (where the printer is plugged in via USB).
 Additionally, I needed the docker container to automatically reconfigure the printer upon server restarts.

+## Archival
+I found a printer that has an ethernet port on the side of the road shortly after making this.
+The new printer works so I'm archiving this repo.
+A note for future visitors here, this repo did work for me.
+As I recall though, I had to use the plain cups image that this one is based on to set up the printer, then switch to this image after it was set up.

 ## Compatibility

 | Printer | Connectivity | Notes |